-For headshots, you want natural look makeup.
-“Light” makeup is good as long as it is natural and evenly applied.
-If you worry too much about being “light,” the application can become uneven, visible in the pictures.
+For headshots, you want natural-look makeup.
+“Light” makeup is suitable as long as it is natural and evenly applied.
+It is more important to aim natural look than “light.”
+Although both can be accomplished simultaneously, it is important to prevent the desire to be light from accepting an uneven application.
 To avoid this, use a minimum amount that ensures uniformity.
 Also, don’t be afraid to use setting powder, more than when you are making up for in-person activities, say, going to a workplace or a party.
 What you need is even coverage combined with natural look finish.

-Always good start is a clean and healthy skin, well moisturized.
+Always a good start is a clean and healthy skin, well moisturized.
 Use primer where appropriate.